 The amplitude step stimulus here is a step in EOD amplitude.
-To be able to cause an amplitude modulation (AM) in the fish's EOD, the EOD was recorded and multiplied with the modulation (see fig. 2).
+The amplitude modulation (AM) is measured as a contrast.
+The contrast is calculated by dividing the EOD amplitude during the step by the normal EOD amplitude.
+To be able to cause a given AM in the fish's EOD, the EOD was recorded and multiplied with the modulation (see fig. 2).
 This modified EOD can then be presented at the right phase with the stimulus electrodes, causing constructive interference and adding the used amplitude modulation to the EOD (Fig. 2).
 This stimuli construction as seen in equation 1 works for any AM as long as the EOD of the fish is stable.